antonfirsov/docs/2016/04-NetNative-UWP-Update2/NetNative-UWP-Update2.md

 #What’s new for the .NET Native Compiler in Visual Studio 2015 Update 2

-Earlier this week we released an [update to the Visual Studio 2015 Tools for Universal Windows Apps (UWA)](https://blogs.msdn.microsoft.com/visualstudio/2016/04/11/whats-new-in-vs-2015-update-2-for-universal-windows-developers/).
+Earlier this week we released an update to the [Visual Studio 2015 Tools for Universal Windows Apps (UWA)](https://blogs.msdn.microsoft.com/visualstudio/2016/04/11/whats-new-in-vs-2015-update-2-for-universal-windows-developers/).
 The release includes improvements across the libraries, runtime, and compiler.
 This means that development is faster and applications will more responsive and easier to maintain.
-Applications such as [NCAA March Madness Live](https://www.microsoft.com/en-us/store/apps/ncaa-march-madness-live/9wzdncrfjcmh) and [TuneIn Radio](https://www.microsoft.com/en-us/store/apps/tunein-radio/9wzdncrfj3sf) are already available in the Store using these tools!
+Applications such as [NCAA March Madness Live](https://www.microsoft.com/en-us/store/apps/ncaa-march-madness-live/9wzdncrfjcmh) and [TuneIn Radio](https://www.microsoft.com/en-us/store/apps/tunein-radio/9wzdncrfj3sf) are already available in the Store built using our new .NET Native tools!

 ##Get the Universal Windows Platform Tools
 The latest version for Visual Studio 2015 Tools for Universal Windows Apps has been released as an update for Visual Studio 2015 Update 2.
-It can be obtained by [installing](http://go.microsoft.com/fwlink/?LinkId=691129) or modifying Visual Studio 2015 Update 2.
+It can be obtained by installing [Visual Studio 2015 Update 2](http://go.microsoft.com/fwlink/?LinkId=691129) or modifying Visual Studio 2015 Update 2.
 When prompted with the list of features to install, validate that **Tools (1.3.1) and Windows 10 SDK (10.0.10586)** has been checked, which is located under the **Universal Windows App Development Tools** section.
 Once the Visual Studio 2015 Tools for UWA update has been installed, existing projects will use the latest compiler and runtime after they have been recompiled.

 The following steps can be taken to modify Visual Studio 2015 Update 2 and install the latest UWA tools: